 Gilbert is a tiny town located in the state of South Carolina.
-With a population of 604 people and three constituent neighborhoods, Gilbert is the 215th largest community in South Carolina.
+With a population of 643 people and three constituent neighborhoods, Gilbert is the 215th largest community in South Carolina.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.17% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 7.32% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Gilbert doesn't have a public transportation system that people use for their commute.